A Phenomenological Approach to Multi-Higgs Production at High Energy: Higgs Generating Functionals and Jet Observables

-We should point out, however, that our results are approximate as we are only resumming a subset of the possible $n!$ Feynman diagrams through the Sudakov factor, and we are working in the collinear limit.
+We should point out, however, that our results are approximate as we are only resumming a subset of the possible $n!$ Feynman diagrams through the Sudakov factor.
 Therefore, one might argue that other topologies might drastically enhance the Higgs production.
-In spite of our approximate treatment, we should emphasize that the differential probability of splitting, as represented by the splitting function, is independent of the topology of the Feynman diagram, and since the probability of splitting is small, other topologies should not exhibit drastically different behavior.
-Thus the Higgs sector should remain under control at high energy.
+For instance, it was argued in \cite{Khoze:2017lft} that the leading contribution to the amplitude stems from the interference terms among the different Feynman diagrams, which contribute an additional $n!$ to the amplitude, however, the exponential growth in the amplitude implicitly assumes that the number of particles that are produced is already large, which is probably not the case.
+In spite of our approximate treatment, we should emphasize that the differential probability of splitting, as represented by the splitting function, is independent of the topology of the Feynman diagram, and since the probability of splitting is always small, other topologies should not exhibit drastically different behavior.
+Another approximation in our calculation is the assumption of the collinear limit, which could impact our results.
+Nonetheless, this assumption is quite justified in the high energy limit wherein we are interested.
+Therefore, we conclude that the Higgs sector should remain under control at high energy.

+We should also point out that we are working in the leading order of $\lambda$ and we are neglecting its RGE running, however, as $\lambda$ becomes smaller at higher energies (see for instance Figure 1 in \cite{Degrassi:2012ry}), then the probability of splitting will become even lower, thereby making the average jet multiplicity even lower than what we find in our calculation with the running neglected.
+This gives further reasons to believe that the number of Higgses produced at high energies should not become large.